Sergio00166/webFILE/README.md

 ### Important
 For production always set the SECRET_KEY, otherwise multi-worker setup will break.
 When deploying with Gunicorn, set an appropriate timeout (`-t`).
-For large uploads or long‑running file operations, a timeout of **300–900 seconds** is recommended to avoid premature termination.
+For long‑running file operations such as large downloads or uploads, use a timeout of 30 minutes to 2 hours to prevent premature termination.
-It is also recommended to disable post‑buffering on the proxy to prevent odd upload behavior.

-If running behind a reverse proxy (e.g., Nginx), ensure its timeout settings match Gunicorn’s to avoid mismatches.
+When using NGINX as a reverse proxy, disable post‑buffering and increase proxy_read_timeout to ensure long operations are not interrupted.

 ---